Keys to Better Photography

 Large image file sizes can bloat pages, increase page load time, and frustrate users on slower internet connections.
 One of the fastest ways to get someone to navigate away from your site is to have huge, high-resolution images slowing down page speed.
 So how do you prevent this?
 The approach here is two-fold.

 - First of all, have your photographer provide you with two sets of images.
-The first set should be high-resolution which is measured in Dots Per Inch, or DPI (300dpi or equivalent).
+The first set should be high-resolution which is measured in Dots Per Inch, or DPI (300 dpi or equivalent).
 This resolution is intended to be utilized in printed marketing materials or publications.
-The second set should be at screen resolution, or 72dpi.
+The second set should be at a screen resolution (72 dpi).

 The last thing to keep in mind when providing photography to your web designer is organization.